St. Louis restricts traffic in parks in effort to slow spread of COVID-19

-ST. LOUIS — City officials on Monday expanded restrictions at some St. Louis parks by closing roads to cars to discourage large crowds and give more space for visitors to spread out in an effort to slow the spread of the coronavirus.
+ST. LOUIS — City officials on Monday expanded restrictions at some St. Louis parks by closing roads to cars to discourage large crowds and give more space for visitors in an effort to slow the spread of the coronavirus.

 All roads inside O'Fallon Park, Willmore Park, Fairground Park and Carondelet Park, except for the commonly used cut-through of Grand Drive, will be closed to traffic, Jacob Long, spokesman for Mayor Lyda Krewson, said Monday.
-Some roads and parking lots in Forest Park will also close, but those details have not yet been announced.
+Some roads in the west side of Forest Park will also close, including stretches of Fine Arts Drive, Government Drive and Lagoon Drive where the largest number of people have been congregating.

 On Sunday, Tower Grove Park also closed all east-end roads to traffic to give more space for visitors to stay the recommended six feet apart.